A team working on a stream mitigation programme.

 The NZS nursery was established in 2013 in partnership with New Zealand Steel.
 The model was replicated from the Miranda nursery model with a corporate investor (Investors Brochure available on request).
 With the nursery producing up 150,000 native trees we have the capacity to supply New Zealand Steel with enough trees required for their mitigation services as well as supplying trees for projects within the Auckland region.

 Tui Glen Nursery – Pukekohe, South Auckland

 The Tui Glen nursery was open in July 2015.
 With three large glass houses the Tui Glen nursery will now propagate all Te Whangai seedlings.
 The nursery will specialise in growing Eco-sourced and landscaping species, Growing Online (GOL) grade species and speciality plants for projects with Auckland, Waikato and Coromandel regions.

-For more information on our any of nurseries or plant supply please contact John on 021 952 659 or via email.
+For more information on our any of nurseries or plant supply please contact Margaret on 027 290 8131 or via email.